Dummi26/d26run/README.md

 - immuthome: before the new user is even created, the home directory will be created as an empty folder and then the path specified in immuthome will be copied to it. useful to provide some ~/.config/\* files for programs while keeping the user (effectively) readonly.
 - setimmuthome: like immuthome, but can't be overwritten. (compare with name vs setname)

-Empty lines and lines starting with # will be ignored.
+Lines starting with # will be ignored.
 Use # for comments.

 \[d26%VAL] will be replaced with the corresponding value, if it exists: